Home / Keynotes

 ONE PERCENT GOVERNANCE™

-Keep Your Eye on the Future: Strategic Focus at the Board Level.
-As your financial institution grows, governance and long-term strategic focus become more important.
-While Board meetings need updates of financial status and noteworthy operational matters; of greater significance, your Board can help the CEO work “on” the business, rather than be “in” the business.
-By investing more time on “white board” items of direction, legacy, and value, your Board helps your CEO lead a financial institution that delivers the kind of results that keep your financial institution relevant for decades to come.
-The result is a balance between governance and execution, a strength that ensures great value and success from a board and CEO.
+Governance at the Speed of Customers.
+As your financial institution evolves to serve customers and markets, so must governance.
+For directors and governance leaders, long-term strategic focus becomes more important.
+Updates of financial status and noteworthy operational matters still carry significance; but, working “on” the business,” rather than “in” the business matters more.
+By investing more time examining strategic direction, legacy, and value, your Board can help your CEO lead a financial institution that delivers the kind of results that keep it relevant for decades to come.

 A Dashboard for Strategic Governance.
 As your financial institution grows, governance and long-term strategic focus become more important.
 Building a governance dashboard of success – focused on customer value, market presence, leadership, and board excellence – allows your board to concentrate on strategic matters of opportunity, investment, direction, legacy, and perpetual relevance.
 Study a dozen board-focused metrics that elevate the board’s value to customers, the CEO, and coming generations of board leadership.